Additional Contact Information

 The sonographer must maintain a high standard of medical ethics along with requisite emotional maturity.
 He/she is self directed, highly motivated to increase the level of understanding and knowledge of the field including pathophysiology, disease, and new procedures as they evolve.
 Additionally, the sonographer must possess excellent communication skills, exercise good judgment, work well with other team members, and can work autonomously.
 The successful sonographer has the ability to conceptualize in 3-dimensional form, with excellent psychomotor skills, employs intellectual curiosity, uses accurate analytical capabilities, and dedicated to the care of patients.
 He/she is the health care professional responsible for the acquisition of information to aid with patient diagnosis.

-The Diagnostic Medical Sonography Program has been in operation since 1984 and is accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP), Joint Review Committee on Education in Diagnostic Medical Sonography (JRC-DMS), and the Western Association of Schools and Colleges.
+The Diagnostic Medical Sonography Program has been in operation since 1984.
+The Diagnostic Medical Sonoraphy Program is accredited by the Commission on Accreditation of Allied Health Education Programs (www.caahep.org) upon the recommendation of the Joint Review Committee on Education in Diagnostic Medical Sonography (JRC-DMS).
+The college is accredited by the Western Association of Schools and Colleges.

 Program Mission and Goals